openfaas/faas-netes/chart/openfaas/Development-and-Testing-Charts.md

 ## Development Workflow

-Before any changes test first that the current helm chart is working.
+Before you start changing the charts verify that the current helm chart is working.

 ```sh
 k3d create --name openfaas-test-helm #Create local k3s cluster in a container